pombredanne/centidb/docs/concepts.rst

 Physically ordering the storage engine has one last interesting property, in that it may not only be used to group data logically, but also by some strongly redundant attribute.
-In the folder example the logical attribute was the nesting depth in the tree; as we shall see, there is another kind of locality.
+In the folder example the logical attribute was the tree nesting depth; as we will see, there is another kind of locality.

 To illustrate this, consider: